LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 (@eq-mod-probit)  $\Phi^{-1}(Pr(Y = 1 \mid X)) = X^\prime \beta$

-This model has the convenient advantage that coefficient estimates are interpretable as differences in bias and sensitivity on a $d^\prime$ scale resulting from the various experimental manipulations.[@DeCarlo1998;
+This model has the convenient advantage that coefficient estimates are interpretable as differences in bias and sensitivity on a d′ scale resulting from the various experimental manipulations.[@DeCarlo1998;
 @SheuEtAl2008; @McCloyLee2015]  Reaction time was analyzed using linear mixed-effects regression (i.e., without a link function) but was otherwise